All Products

 Configure permissions for the RAM account

-Based on the principle of least privilege for RAM users, grant only the necessary ESA operation permissions to this account.
+In accordance with the principle of least privilege for RAM users, this account is granted only the operation permissions for ESA.

 1. Find the user that you created in the previous step and click Add Permissions.